globus/globus-sdk-python/docs/authorization/token_caching/token_storages.rst

 Token Storages
 ==============

-Interacting with globus services requires the use of globus auth issued OAuth2 tokens.
+Interacting with Globus services requires the use of Globus Auth-issued OAuth2 tokens.
 To assist in reuse of these tokens, the SDK provides an interface to store and retrieve this data across different storage backends.